alexearnshaw2019/axway-open-docs/content/en/docs/apim_relnotes/20200530_apimgr_relnotes.md

 API Gateway is available as a software installation or a virtualized deployment in Docker containers.
 API Manager is a licensed product running on top of API Gateway, and has the same deployment options as API Gateway.

+Test from develop branch to verify the content is read from develop

 The software installation is available on Linux.
 For more details on supported platforms for software installation, see [System requirements](/docs/apim_installation/apigtw_install/system_requirements/).

 Docker deployment is supported on Linux.
 For a summary of the system requirements for a Docker deployment, see [Set up Docker environment](/docs/apim_installation/apigw_containers/docker_scripts_prereqs/).